yangdanny97/nyc-subway-vis/README.md

 # nyc-subway-vis
-EDA + visualization of subway access/redundancy across neighborhoods in NYC.
+Data exploration/visualization of subway connectivity across neighborhoods in NYC.

 Analysis is done at the level of Neighborhood Tabulation Area (NTA).